Other Exercises

 But you who philosophize disgrace and criticize all fears,

-Take the rag away your face.
+Take the rag away from your face.

 Now ain't the time for your tears.

-William Zanzinger, who at twenty-four years
+Zanzinger, who at twenty-four years

 Owns a tobacco farm of six hundred acres

-With wealthy parents who provide and protect him
+With rich wealthy who provide and him

 And high office relations in the politics of Maryland,

-Reacted to his deed a shrug of his shoulders
+Reacted to his with a shrug of his shoulders

 And swear words and sneering, and his tongue it was snarling,

-Take the rag face.
+Take the rag away from your face.

-Carroll was a maid of the kitchen.
+Hattie Carroll was a maid of the kitchen.

 She was fifty-one old and gave birth to ten children

-Who carried the dishes and took out the garbage
+Who carried the and took out the garbage

 And didn't even talk to the people at the table